Chelsea in talks to recall Marc Guiu from Sunderland as Liam Delap injury cover

 Delap limped out of Saturday’s 2-0 win over Fulham at Stamford Bridge with a hamstring problem and could be out for up to two months.

-Chelsea are in talks to bring Marc Guiu back from his loan at Sunderland as they seek cover for injured striker Liam Delap, the PA news agency understands.
+Chelsea are in talks to bring Marc Guiu back from his loan at Sunderland and have contacted Sporting Lisbon about their 20-year-old striker Conrad Harder, the PA news agency understands.

+The club are seeking a contingency after Liam Delap limped out of Saturday’s 2-0 win over Fulham at Stamford Bridge with a hamstring problem and could be out for up to two months.

 The Blues responded by ordering Nicolas Jackson back from Germany, where he had just landed to complete a year-long loan agreed earlier on Saturday, and despite the 24-year-old initially refusing to return it is understood Bayern have now themselves backed out of the deal.